Fang Zhiyuan

-Fang Zhiyuan (方智远; 3 September 1939 – 20 January 2023) was a Chinese engineer in the fields of genetic breeding, and an academician of the Chinese Academy of Engineering.
+Fang Zhiyuan (方智远; 3 September 1939 – 20 January 2023) was a Chinese engineer in the field of genetic breeding, and an academician of the Chinese Academy of Engineering.

 Fang was a member of the 9th and 10th National Committee of the Chinese People's Political Consultative Conference.

 Biography

 Fang was born in Hengyang, Hunan, on 3 September 1939.
 He attended Hengyang No. 1 High School.
 In 1960, he was admitted to Wuhan University, where he graduated in 1964.

 After university, Fang was despatched to the Institute of Vegetables and Flowers, Chinese Academy of Agricultural Sciences, where he moved up the ranks to become director in 1995.
 He joined the Chinese Communist Party (CCP) in 1980.

 On 20 January 2023, he died in Beijing, at the age of 83.